nikkomiu/cmake-tools/README.md

 ### PrintVariables

-If this file is included in your `CMakeLists.txt` you can set the `PRINT_VARIABLES` variable to `ON` to view all of the variables that are set within the CMake project.
-This is primarily used to check variable outputs when building.
+Once you include this module in your CMake project you can call `print_variables()` anywhere you want to print out all of the current variables visible at that location.
+This is primarily used to check variable outputs when building as a simple debugging tool or to see what's available based on other side-effects of the CMake build process.

 It may be useful to enable in CI environments where the build server isn't using reproducible tooling and hosts (such as pre-built Docker containers or [nix](https://nix.dev)).